 Juggernaut was rescued by Black Tom after "about a year" who had a machine built using Arianna Jankos money.
 In exchange for this, Juggernaut and Black Tom helped her take over the World Trade Centre to hold the businessmen hostage.
 The building was extremely badly damaged in the fighting between Juggernaut, Spider-Man and X-Force.
 Black Tom was badly injured, and when Deadpool offered to teleport them away to his employer, Juggernaut agreed.
 The employer, Mr. Tolliver, got Black Tom medical help in exchange for Cain's services.

 Juggernaut required the most immediate and prompt attention of Onslaught to attack him, fearing for the infinite range of mystical power that made Cain the Cyttorak’s avatar instead of Xavier in his past memories.
-Onslaught’s massive psionic assault weakened Juggernaut's mind before hitting him, knocking Cain from Canada to the wilds to outside NYC just in one blow.
+Onslaught’s massive psionic assault weakened Juggernaut's mind before magnetically throwing him out from Canada to the wilds to outside NYC.
 Found by the X-Men, Cain recovered in their infirmary.
 Once better, he escaped before he could tell the X-Men who Onslaught was.
 Eventually, Cain headed back to Xavier's where he went to Jean Grey helmet-less to prove he wanted her to sort out his jumbled memories of who Onslaught was.
 Using the mysterious Z'Nok chamber, Jean made the discovery that Onslaught was Charles Xavier and told Cain to run.
 In that moment, Onslaught caught Juggernaut and told him that he can not kill him because he is indestructible, as long as he stays bounded and protected by the power of the mystical energy of Cyttorak.
 However, Onslaught handled Cain’s magic links with Cyttorak to restrict his powers only by locking him inside the Gem.
 Thus Onslaught created a massive psionic display where he appears ripping the Gem of Cyttorak from Cain's chest.

 Cain stripped of his powers, was tossed into Crimson Cosmos, where he would be the perfect sacrifice that would lead the release of the most destructive and evil aspect of Cyttorak on the Earth again.
 However, a pair of sorcerers called Gomurr and Tar entered in the unattended Gem and attempted to take its powers for themselves, but they were opposed by the Juggernaut and a demoness called Spite, who is the sister of D’Spayre.
 Juggernaut soon realizes that Spite just wanted to use him as a sacrifice to Cyttorak, at that time Cyttorak swallows Spite and gets ready to ram against Cain.
 However, the sorcerers join their forces to bind back the Juggernaut with Cyttorak’s Gem which allows him to gain the power to defeat the Cyttorak’s most destructive aspect.
 Cain was sent back to Earth, in Sirocco Sprawl, New Mexico, where Spite and D’Spayre again, attempted to involve him in their sibling rivalry, but Cain drove them off and saved the town who declared the Juggernaut their savior.